Route 47 – Shoreditch to Downham (unofficial Routemaster route.)

 The 47 had a quirk in its route at Deptford.
 Buses generally used Deptford High Street, except on market days when it ran via Deptford Church Street.
 Nowadays it runs via the latter at all times.
 The 47 today takes a long detour via Canada Water and no longer provides a direct route between Jamaica Road/Rotherhithe and Deptford.

-In the morning of 23 October 1986 I took this picture on London Bridge of a very tatty looking RM474, the last ’47’ Routemaster to work the full route to Downham Way.
+On the morning of 23 October 1986 I took this picture on London Bridge of a very tatty looking RM474, the final Routemaster to work the full 47 route to Downham.

-(Note: Downham Way continued to be an occasional turn back point for a further three years by RM’s working the 36b bus route.)
+(Note: Downham continued to be an occasional turn back point for a further three years by RM’s working the 36b bus route to Grove Park.)

-The crew of RM708 were instead given a Titan for their last day of duty on the 47!
+The crew of RM474 were given RM708 (which explains the picture seen earlier) whilst the crew of RM708 who had just arrived at Shoreditch were instead given a Titan for the remainder of their last day of duty on the 47!
+This Titan can be seen parked behind RM708 in that picture.

 Newly painted RM688, one of the last Routemasters on the 47 route at rest in Calvert Avenue before working to Lewisham (Riverdale Centre.)
 24 October 1986.
 It would continue work on the 36 a/b group of routes for another three more years.